 stavudine May Interact with Other Medications

 Do not take this medicine with any of the following medications:

 How to Use stavudine

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 You may take this medicine with or without food.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
 For your anti-HIV therapy to work as well as possible, take each dose exactly as prescribed.
 Do not skip doses or stop your medicine even if you feel better.
 Skipping doses may make the HIV virus resistant to this medicine and other medicines.
 Do not stop taking except on your doctor's advice.

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
 Keep container tightly closed.
-Throw away any unused medicine after the expiration date.\n\nYou should dispose of this medicine through community take-back disposal programs when available or by placing it in an unrecognizable closed container in the household trash.
+Throw away any unused medicine after the expiration date.

 How Much Does stavudine Cost?